 In their second year, students may apply to a JD-LLM program in International Law.
 The four-year JDLLM is a unique and innovative addition to NYU Law School's academic programs.
 It is designed for students seeking specialist academic expertise in international law.
 The program aims to provide close mentoring and specialist training for a small number of outstanding students who will go on to make a significant contribution to scholarship, teaching, and innovative practice in the field of international law.
 The three-year JD program is followed by a one-year Master of Laws degree (LLM) that combines research and writing with some course work.
 Throughout the program Fellows will participate in academic colloquia, including presentation of their own scholarship during the LLM year and in special seminars with leading scholars and practitioners in international law.
 Individual mentoring by international law faculty is a key component of the program.

 Scholars who have been accepted into the JD-LLM Program subsequently undertake the LLM year, with individually tailored course schedules, including an International Law Thesis course.
 By the end of the program they will have written several very substantial supervised research papers relating to international law, with publication the objective.
 These papers may address different aspects of the same big topic of the student's central interest, although more commonly they explore several separate topics.

-Applicants may apply for the IILJ Scholars Program by completing the appropriate section of the JD application.
-Interested applicants are asked to submit a one-page essay, of no more than 500 words, with the JD application.
-The essay should explain how your approach and commitment to scholarship and to your intended study of international law make you a suitable candidate for the Scholars Program.
-All IILJ Scholarship finalists will be invited to visit the Law School for IILJ Scholars Program and admitted student events.
-At that time they will meet with several of the law school’s international law faculty and current IILJ Scholars.
+Candiates for the IILJ Lowinson Scholars Program will be identified from the pool of applicants admitted to the Law School who have a demonstrated committment to scholarship and the study of international law.
+All IILJ Lowinson Scholars Program candidates will be invited to visit the Law School for IILJ and admitted students events.
+At that time they will meet with several of the Law School's international law faculty and current IILJ Scholars.